 Sometimes it is important that the grommets in your tarp exactly line up with pre-existing hooks or fasteners.
 We can usually accommodate whatever grommet spacing you require.
 To space grommets at specific points use a tape measure starting from where the edge of the tarp would be and record the distance to the center of each grommet.
 Include these distances in the comments field when you place your order.
 Here we show a custom tarp that we made to protect a car seat from dog hair and foot prints.
 In this case, the grommets exactly align with the headrest holes in the front and back seats to form a sling that can be easily installed and removed as needed.

-Our most common fastening method is to add grommets (brass or stainless steel reinforced holes) around the perimeter of the tarp but we offer lots of other fastening options including D-Rings (shown here) and zippers, Velcro, marine snaps and "common sense" (twist lock) fasteners.
+Our most common fastening method is to add grommets (stainless steel reinforced holes) around the perimeter of the tarp but we offer lots of other fastening options including D-Rings (shown here) and zippers, Velcro, marine snaps and "common sense" (twist lock) fasteners.
 Even gravity can be used as a securing method (we actually add channels on the edges of the tarp where you can add a bar or other weight - see pockets below).
 Learn more about our tarp fasteners.

 Sometimes it may not be possible or convenient to use grommets or some other fastener on the lower edge of your custom tarp.
 In such cases, your best option might be to install a pocket or channel on the edge of the tarp so that you can weigh this edge down by inserting a bar or 2x4 into the pocket.
 Another use for pockets is to enable rolling mechanisms such as those used on truck roll tarp systems or custom roll doors.